widomin/react-init-stateless-component/README.md

 # react-init-stateless-component
-Add a callback qhen your stateless component has mounted
+Add a callback when your stateless component has mounted